 Examining reporting rates by type of commitment-maker, however, revealed that the rate among civil society organizations was below the 30 per cent minimum mark (24 per cent) as was the rate for private sector organizations (22 per cent).
 Governments had the highest response rate (41 per cent).

-Several commitment-makers opted out of certain key questions, including around funding requirements, leaving large information gaps.
+key questions, including around funding requirements, leaving large information gaps.
 For these reasons, the results presented in the following sections should be considered preliminary and subject to change.